Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 **Version control** is a system designed to manage changes to files for a project.
 The basic functionality of a version control system includes:

 - keeping track of changes
 - synchronizing code between developers and users
 - allowing developers to test changes without losing the original
 - reverting back to an old version
 - tagging specific versions

 ## Creating a repository

-On your GitHub page if you select the “Repositories” tab, it will bring you to the list of your repos.
-At the top right you’ll see a green button “New”, which will bring up the “Create a new repository” page.
+On your GitHub page if you select the "Repositories" tab, it will bring you to the list of your repos.
+At the top right you’ll see a green button "New", which will bring up the "Create a new repository" page.

 To create your new repository, specify a name, whether or not it’s public or private, and whether or not to include a README and a license.

 It is recommended that you include a README.
 This file is a markdown file that will be displayed on your repo’s page, below all the files.
 These README are useful for providing information about the contents of your software and how it can be run.

-The license is also important because it is required for a piece of software to be truly “open source.”
-For an explainer on the choice of licence, see [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).
+The license is also important because it is required for a piece of software to be truly "open source".
+For an explainer on the choice of license, see [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).

-Once you have specified all the above information, click the green button “Create repository”.
+Once you have specified all the above information, click the green button "Create repository".

 ![](md_images/github_image1.png)